Anwar05108/Api-doc-408/teacher.md

     ```

-## Reply to a qustion of a student in a specific exam
+## Reply to a question of a student in a specific exam

 - **API Endpoint**: `api/teacher/exams/chat/{exam-id}/{question-id}`
 - **HTTP Method**: POST